Enjoy Tohoku's Summer Festivals to the Fullest! - Complete Guide to Summer Festivals -

 You will be going around northern Tohoku in circles, but you will be able to complete all of the summer festivals in the region

-However, many of the summer festivals in northern Tohoku this year are being held on weekdays , so if you can only take the weekend off, it looks like you'll have to concentrate on visiting the Hirosaki Neputa Festival, Aomori Neputa Festival, and Akita Kanto Festival.
+However,many of the summer festivals in northern Tohoku this year are being held on weekdays, if you only have weekends off, it seems your only option is to concentrate on visiting the Hirosaki Neputa Festival, the Aomori Nebuta Festival, and the Akita Kanto Festival.

 South Tohoku Route